Kriegslustig/Markdown-Notes/README.md

 This is a simple note taking app.
 I wouldn't use it if I hadn't created it.

 ## To Do
-* Tree as a #-parameter
-* Encrypt all notes per default and automatically
 * GUI with buttons
 * Configuration file
 * Remote Database